alexkreidler/covid/posts/fema-unprepared.md

 # FEMA was woefully unprepared for this pandemic

-## It's software and development process has been a consistent failure for more than 18 years.
+## It's flagship software system and entire IT development ecosystem has been a consistent failure for more than 18 years.

 Companies and governments use logistics software to plan how to move inventory and important supplies from one point to another.
 Usually, knowing the source and destination of your goods is simple enough.